haberdashPI/vscode-master-key/README.md

     - test coverage should be satisfactory
     - documentation should be largely complete
 - Release 1.x: upwards and onwards...
+  - support for more keyboard layouts for visual docs
+  - search: `showCount` displays movement count overlaid with each highlight
+  - additional keybinding sets: e.g. vim, emacs
+  - API improvements for new editor sets
+  - keybinding debug QOL features: show the binding that was run for a given key sequence
+  - clipboard registers

 ## Related Work